breucode/imisu/README.md

 **DO NOT use `"exposeFullApi": true` in a production environment**.
 It will show the complete configuration of imisu, including internal IPs and URLs.

-Note, that imisu determines, which type of service you configured via the keywords `dnsServer`, `httpEndpoint`, `pingServer` and `tcpServer`.
+Note, that imisu determines, which type of service you configured via the keywords `dnsServer`, `httpEndpoint` and `pingServer`.
 When you try to mix `httpEndpoint` and `dnsDomain` in one service, the configuration is invalid, and the application will not start.

 ## Run